Call: Environment and sustainability without boundaries

 Apply now for funding to enhance transdisciplinary collaborations in environment and sustainable development (ESD) at KTH.

-KTH Sustainability Office is looking for project applications that support transdisciplinary collaborations within KTH with relevance to environment and sustainable development.
-Funding of maximum SEK 100 000 per project is available and will be disbursed during 2018.
+KTH Sustainability Office is looking for project applications that support multidisciplinary collaborations within KTH with relevance to environment and sustainable development.
+Funding of maximum SEK 100 000 per project is available and will be disbursed during 2019.

-Proposals for projects addressing the KTH Sustainable Development Objectives are welcome, and we especially encourage applications that develop new collaborations across KTH’s schools, or that address the Objectives for Campuses.
+Proposals for projects addressing the KTH Sustainable Development Objectives are welcome, and we especially encourage applications that develop new collaborations across KTH’s schools.

 Examples of activities that can apply for funding are: